dobrosketchkun/wd_network_zoo/README.md

 # Idols

-For some project, I needed an average Japanese likeness, so I fetched some sites with said people, aligned and cropped the faces (basically everywhere you see a face, I used this step unless explicitly stated I'm not, so I will omit to mention it)
+For some project, I needed an average Japanese idol likeness, so I fetched some sites with said people, aligned and cropped the faces (basically everywhere you see a face, I used this step unless explicitly stated I'm not, so I will omit to mention it)

 ![Idols](https://raw.githubusercontent.com/dobrosketchkun/wd_network_zoo/main/files/idols_v5.jpg)